oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md

 Something else has also happened though, the storefront service has no pods in the ready state, neither does the storefront deployment and replica set.
 The readiness probe has run against the storefront pod and when the probe checked the results it found that the storefront pod was not in a position to operate, because the service it depended on (the stock manager) was no longer available.

-- Let's try accessing the service (replace the IP address with the one for your service)
+- Let's try accessing the service (replace <external IP> with the one for your service)
-  -  `curl -i -k -X GET -u jack:password https://987.123.456.789/store/stocklevel`
+  -  `curl -i -k -X GET -u jack:password https://<external IP>/store/stocklevel`

 ```
 HTTP/1.1 503 Service Temporarily Unavailable